-Fraser Island, located just off the East Coast of Queensland is the largest sand island in the world, a UNESCO World Heritage Site and one of Australia’s greatest attractions.
+Fraser Island, located just off the East Coast of Queensland, is the largest sand island in the world, a UNESCO World Heritage Site and one of Australia’s greatest attractions.

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

 It’s the only place in the world where the rainforest grows right out of the sand dunes.
-It is home to over 350 species of birds, possums, wallabies, sea turtles, dolphins, and of course Australia’s favourite wild dog – the dingo.
-But if that is not enough, Fraser island is truly stunning and the perfect place to spend a few days relaxing surrounded by natural beauty.
+It is home to over 350 species of birds, possums, wallabies, sea turtles, dolphins, and, of course, Australia’s favourite wild dog – the dingo.

-Camping on Fraser Island: View from the top of Indian Head, Fraser Island
+Camping on Fraser Island, View from the top of Indian Head, Fraser Island

 View from the top of Indian Head, Fraser Island